 Part Two of this Network T-Server Deployment Guide contains reference information specific to your T-Server.
-However, it also contains information on all T-Server options-both those specific to your T-Server and those common to all T-Servers.
+However, it also contains information on all T-Server options, both those specific to your T-Server and those common to all T-Servers.
 The information is divided among these chapters:

-- Chapter 5, "GenSpec-Specific Configuration," on page 119, describes compatibility and configuration information specific to this T-Server, including instructions for setting the DN properties and recommendations for the switch configuration. - Chapter 6, "Supported Functionality in Network T-Server for GenSpec," on page 121, describes the features that are supported by this T-Server, including T-Library functionality, and error messages. - Chapter 7, "Common Configuration Options," on page 139, describes the log configuration options common to all Genesys server applications. - Chapter 8, "T-Server Common Configuration Options," on page 159, describes the configuration options common to all T-Server types, including options for multi-site configuration. - Chapter 9, "Configuration Options in Network T-Server for GenSpec," on page 185, describes the configuration options specific to this T-Server, including the link-related options-those that address the interface between T-Server and the switch.
+- Chapter 5, "NGSN-Specific Configuration," on page 119, describes compatibility and configuration information specific to NGSN, including recommendations for the switch configuration. - Chapter 6, "Supported Functionality in Network T-Server for NGSN," on page 121, describes which features this T-Server supports, including T-Library functionality, use of the Extensi ons attribute, and error messages. - Chapter 7, "Common Configuration Options," on page 135, describes log configuration options common to all Genesys server applications. - Chapter 8, "T-Server Common Configuration Options," on page 155, describes configuration options common to all T-Server types, including options for multi-site configuration. - Chapter 9, "Configuration Options in Network T-Server for NGSN," on page 181, describes configuration options specific to this T-Server, including the link-related options-those which address the interface between T-Server and the switch.